peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* Returns the largest value that's less than the given value.
+* Returns the largest value that's less than the specified value.
  Returns negative infinity if the result is negative infinity.
 Signals FlagInvalid and returns not-a-number (NaN) if the parameter <code>ctx</code> is null, the precision is 0, or <code>ctx</code> has an unlimited exponent range.

 ### NextPlus

     public EDecimal NextPlus(EContext ctx)

-Finds the smallest value that's greater than the given value.
+Finds the smallest value that's greater than the specified value.

 **Parameters:**